KuchtaVR6/Multi-LLM-Agent/README.md

 ### Data Preparation

+**NOTE:** We are now uploading the processed data in [modelscope](https://modelscope.cn/datasets/shenweizhou/alpha-umi-toolbench-processed-json_format/summary)!
+You can directly download the data and use without any preprocess.

 #### ToolBench
 1. First download the oringinal ToolBench dataset from [Google Drive](https://drive.google.com/drive/folders/1yBUQ732mPu-KclJnuQELEhtKakdXFc3J) or [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/c9e50625743b40bfbe10/), and put the data to ```./data``` folder.